milonAAA/agency-voice-interface/README.md

 Agencies are Agency-Swarm style teams of specialized agents working together on complex tasks.

 To add a new agency:
-1. Drag-and-drop your agency folder into the `agencies/` directory.
+1. Drag-and-drop your agency folder into the `agencies/` directory
+2. Set `async_mode="threading"` in agency configuration to enable async messaging (SendMessageAsync and GetResponse)
-2. Install any required dependencies: `uv add <package_name>`
+3. Install any required dependencies: `uv add <package_name>`

 ## Development Roadmap